-You have the right to mutually exchange your home with another Council tenant or a tenant of a Registered Provider (sometimes known as a Housing Association).
+You have the right to mutually exchange your home with another Council tenant or a tenant of a Housing Association.
 You must get our written permission to do this.
-We can only refuse this in certain circumstances, such as where there is evidence of antisocial behaviour.
+We can only refuse this in certain circumstances, such as where there is evidence of anti-social behaviour.
 We may attach conditions to the consent which can include clearing any rent arrears.